300+ Spanish Slang Words from Around the World

 Literal meaning: Four cats

-This one is easy to remember and can boost conversational skills a ton because it’s so versatile.
+This one is easy to remember and can boost your conversational skills a ton because it’s so versatile.

 ¿La fiesta?
 Eran cuatro gatos.
 (The party?
 There were just a few of us.)